In this series, I dig a little deeper into the meaning of psychology-related terms. This week’s term is self-esteem.

 If you worry about high self-esteem potentially making you a bad person, that’s unlikely to be the case, as long as there’s balance with some of the other related concepts.
 Healthy self-esteem and healthy self-doubt can happily coexist and keep you realistic about your strengths and weaknesses (and we all have plenty of both).
 If it’s paired with high self-importance, that’s more likely to cause interpersonal challenges, but healthy self-esteem and high self-importance don’t really like to hang out together.

 I remember the last time I was in hospital, which was after a suicide attempt, one of the psychiatrists was certain that I needed to work on my self-esteem.
 When I told him that wasn’t an issue, he didn’t believe me, because he didn’t think there would be any other reason for me to attempt suicide.
 It puzzled me that he couldn’t see that not wanting to live because illness made life too shitty had nothing to do with how I felt about myself.
 I’m good with myself.
-I’m rather weird, and I’m far from perfect, but I’m totally good with that.
+I’m rather weird, and I’m far from perfect, but that’s okay.
 My illness is shitty, but it’s an illness I have, not something that I see as being an indicator of something fundamentally wrong with me.

 How is your own self-esteem?
 Does it ever get tangled up with any of the related by different concepts?